HouriaNouhKhanjar/easy-rental/project-planing/user-stories.md

 - **Tasks:**
     - Create an HTML section for reviews on the tool card page.
-    - Populate the section with sample reviews including rating and count of reviwers.
+    - Populate the section with rating and count of reviwers.

-### User Story 5 (could-have)
+### User Story 6 (could-have)
 - **Feature Title:** Contact Tool's Supplier
 - **User Story:** As a interested customer, I want to contact the supplier so I can ask questions.
 - **Acceptance Criteria:**